sqlxpert/aws-tag-sched-ops/readme.md

  * You may have to [decode authorization errors](http://docs.aws.amazon.com/cli/latest/reference/sts/decode-authorization-message.html).
 The TagSchedOpsAdminister and TagSchedOpsTag policies grant the necessary privilege.

- * Note AWS technical limitations/oversights:
+ * Note these AWS technical limitations/oversights:

     * An entity that can create an image of an EC2 instance can force a reboot by omitting the `NoReboot` option.
 (Explicitly denying the reboot privilege does not help.)
 The unavoidable pairing of a harmless privilege, taking a backup, with a risky one, rebooting, is unfortunate.